pkarsy/persist_mqtt/README.md

 ## How to temporarily use persist_mqtt(pt) instead of persist for development

-You may want this to reduce flash wear when writing a new script, or to be able to view the variables in real time.
+You may want this to reduce flash wear when writing a new berry program, or to be able to view the variables in real time.

 ```
 def myfunc()